 Net cash used in operating activities was CHF 7.2 million for the six months ended June 30, 2016 compared with net cash generated in operating activities of CHF 16.1 million for the six months ended June 30, 2015.
-The significant change in cash used in operating activities in the first six months of 2016 was due to (i) our outstanding receivables balances growing substantially in the first half of 2016 due to the notification in late June by Genentech that the anti-tau antibody program had moved into Phase 1 clinical studies triggering a CHF 14 million milestone payment while receivables declined sharply during the same period in 2015 due to the receipt of the CHF 25.9 million upfront payment from Janssen related to the collaboration agreement on ACI-35 which was partially offset by the addition of a CHF 14 million receivable from Genentech related to the ED-GO milestone payment, (ii) our prepaid expense balances rising from CHF 0.4 million to CHF 1.8 million between June 30, 2015 and June 30, 2016 and (iv) the change in accounts payable positively impacted our cash position between June 30, 2016 and (iv) the change in accounts payable positively impacted our cash position between June 30, 2015 and June 30, 2016 and (iv) the change in accounts payable positively impacted our cash position between June 30, 2015 and June 30, 2016 and (iv) the change in accounts payable positively impacted our cash position between June 30, 2015 and June 30, 2016 by CHF 0.9 million.
+The significant change in cash used in operating activities in the first six months of 2016 was due to (i) our outstanding receivables balances growing substantially in the first half of 2016 due to the notification in late June by Genentech that the anti-tau antibody program had moved into Phase 1 clinical studies triggering a CHF 14 million milestone payment while receivables declined sharply during the same period in 2015 due to the receipt of the CHF 25.9 million upfront payment from Janssen related to the collaboration agreement on ACI-35 which was partially offset by the addition of a CHF 14 million receivable from Genentech related to the ED-GO milestone payment, (ii) our prepaid expense balances rising from CHF 0.4 million to CHF 1.8 million between June 30, 2016 and June 30, 2016 while (iii) the amount of deferred revenues rose by CHF 2.1 million between June 30, 2016 and (iv) the change in accounts payable positively impacted our cash position between June 30, 2016 and June 30, 2016 by CHF 0.9 million.